 I am writing to explain the credit inquiries on my credit report.
 Item 1, ABC Mortgage, was a credit inquiry due to shopping for mortgage.
 Item 2, First Financial was a credit inquiry due for shopping for mortgage.
 Item 3, Best Home Loans was a credit inquiry due for shopping for mortgage.
 Item 4, Capital One was an inquiry due to shopping for best credit card interest rates.
 Item 5, Used Autos was for shopping for a car.
 Item 6, ABC Auto Finance was an inquiry for shopping for auto loan interest rates.

-Letter Of Explanations For Prior Bankruptcy Or Foreclosure
+Why Do Underwriters Ask For Letter Of Explanations Letter Of Explanations For Prior Bankruptcy Or Foreclosure

 Many mortgage loan applicants who had a prior bankruptcy or foreclosure panic when the mortgage underwriter asks for letter of explanations on why they filed bankruptcy or had to go through a foreclosure.

 To whom it may concern: